 5. Intermodal Transport Costs

-A relationship between transport costs, distance, and modal choice has for long been observed.
+A relationship between transport costs, distance, and modal choice has long been observed.
 With the three options available, road transport is usually used for short distances (below 500 km), railway transport for average distances (from 500 to 750 km), and maritime transport for long distances (above 750 km).
-According to the geographical setting, variations of modal choice are observed, but these figures tend to show a growth of the range of trucking.
-However, intermodalism offers the opportunity to combine modes and find a less costly alternative than a unimodal solution.
+According to the geographical setting, variations of modal choice are observed, but figures tend to show a growth in the range of trucking.
+However, intermodalism allows combining modes and finding a less costly alternative than a unimodal solution.
 It is also linked with a higher average value of the cargo being carried since intermodal transportation is related to more complex and sophisticated value chains.
-As a result, the efficiency of contemporary transport systems rests as much on their capacity to route freight than on their capacity to transship it, but each of these functions has a cost that must be reduced.
+As a result, the efficiency of contemporary transport systems rests as much on their capacity to route freight as on their capacity to transship it, but each of these functions has a cost that must be reduced.

 The intermodal transportation cost implies considering several types of transportation costs for the routing of freight from its origin to its destination, which involves a variety of shipments, transshipment, and warehousing activities.
-It considers a logistic according to which are organized transport chains where production and consumption systems are linked to transport systems.
-Numerous technical improvements, such as river/sea shipping and better integration between rail and road transport, have been set to reduce interchange costs.
+It considers a logistic according to organized transport chains where production and consumption systems are linked to transport systems.
+Numerous technical improvements, such as river/sea shipping and better rail and road transport integration, have been set to reduce interchange costs.
 Still, containerization remains the most significant achievement so far.
 The concept of economies of scale applies particularly well to container shipping.
 However, container shipping is also affected by diseconomies involving maritime and inland transport systems as well as transshipment.
 While maritime container shipping companies have been pressing for larger ships, transshipment, and inland distribution systems have tried to cope with increased quantities of containers.
 Thus, land transport costs remain significant despite significantly reducing maritime transport costs.
 Between half and two-thirds of total transport costs for a TEU are accounted for by land transport.

-Public policy is also playing a role through concerns over the dominant position of road transport in modal competition and the resultant concerns over congestion, safety, and environmental degradation.
+Public policy is also playing a role through concerns over the dominant position of road transport in modal competition and the resultant concerns over congestion, safety, and environmental impacts.
 In Europe, policies have been introduced to induce a shift of freight and passengers from the roads to environmentally more efficient modes.
-Intermodal transport is seen as a solution that could work in certain situations.
-For example, in Switzerland, laws stipulate that all freight crossing through the country must be placed on the railways to try to reduce air pollution in alpine valleys.
-The European Union is trying to promote intermodal alternatives by subsidizing rail and shipping infrastructure and increasing road user costs.
+Intermodal transport is seen as an option that could work in certain situations.
+For example, in Switzerland, laws stipulate that all freight crossing through the country must be placed on the railways to reduce air pollution in alpine valleys.
+The European Union promotes intermodal alternatives by subsidizing rail and shipping infrastructure and increasing road user costs.
 Since intermodal transportation is mostly the outcome of private initiatives seeking to capture market opportunities, it remains to be seen to what extent public strategies can be reconciled with a global intermodal transport system, which is flexible and footloose.

-While economies of scale enabled to reduce maritime unit costs, inland intermodal transportation costs account for about 50% of the total costs if terminal costs are included.
+While economies of scale enable to reduce maritime unit costs, inland intermodal transportation costs account for about 50% of the total costs if terminal costs are included.
 With the deregulation and privatization trends that began in the 1980s, containerization, which was already well established in the maritime sector, could spread inland.
 The shipping lines were among the first to exploit the intermodal opportunities that deregulation permitted.
-They could offer door-to-door rates to customers by integrating rail services and local truck pick up and delivery in a seamless network.
+They could offer door-to-door rates to customers by integrating rail services, and local truck pick-up and delivery in a seamless network.
 To achieve this, they leased trains, managed rail terminals, and in some cases, purchased trucking firms.
-In this way, they could serve customers across the country by offering door-to-door service from suppliers located around the world.
-The move inland also led to some significant developments, most notably the double-stacking of containers on rail cars.
+In this way, they could serve customers by offering door-to-door service from suppliers located around the world.
+The move inland also led to significant developments, most notably the double-stacking of containers on rail cars.
 This produced important competitive advantages for intermodal rail transport and favored the development of inland terminals.
 It also required various forms of transloading between maritime and domestic container units.
 After more than half a century of intermodal development, the geography of freight terminals and supply chains has been transformed by sequences of modes and terminals that are time and cost-efficient.

 - Bohlman, M.T.
 (2001) “ISO’s container standards are nothing but good news”, ISO Bulletin, Geneva: International Standards Organization, pp. 12–15.